The Sparticle Mystery: Series 1

 The Sparticle Mystery follows a group of 11 children left to fend for themselves within modern-day Earth after a science experiment at 'The Sparticle Project' goes wrong, resulting in all those of age 15 and over disappearing into a parallel universe, at precisely 11:11 a.m.

 Initially, the world becomes their exciting playground.
-With adults' rules, law and order all removed, the youngsters have great fun fulfilling many wishes, including raiding sweetshops etc. However, as the world's resources start to dwindle and daily survival gets harder, the youngsters resolve to bring the adults back by venturing to the top secret 'Sparticle Project'.
-They are aided in their quest by a number of clues left before the disappearance by a woman named 'Doomsday' Dora, a scientist who worked on the Sparticle Project.
+With adults' rules, laws and orders all removed, youngsters have great fun fulfilling many wishes, including raiding sweetshops etc. However, as the world's resources start to dwindle and daily survival gets harder, the youngsters resolve to bring the adults back by venturing to the top secret 'Sparticle Project'.
+They are aided in their quest by a number of clues left before the disappearance of a woman named 'Doomsday' Dora, a scientist who worked on the Sparticle Project.
 Along the way they have many adventures and learn important life skills.

 Early in episode one we discover that in this 'post-disappearance' world, opportunistic gangs soon come to inhabit the streets.
 This prompts the lead male character Sadiq to usher his newly formed tribe to safety in the City Hotel.
 After discovering her Mum and older sister missing, a scientifically minded young girl called Kat takes charge of Liam, the small boy next door.
 They too try to gain entry to the City Hotel, but only Liam gets in, leaving Kat to initially fend for herself, before Sadiq caves in and allows her entry.
 One of the tribe, a young girl called Reese, soon starts to experience strange events, which eventually turn out to be the manifestation of her own latent psychic powers.

 Kat and Reese quickly deduce that the Sparticle Project is behind the adults' disappearance.
 The 'Sparticles' tribe then split in two: the 'Ranchers', Tia and Jeffrey (who has cerebral palsy), who stay at City Hotel with the two younger kids, Liam and Frankie, and the 'Questers', (Sadiq, Kat, Jordan, Ami, Holly and Reese), who go in search of the Sparticle Project.
-Also featured is Callum, a tough streetwise young teen, whom at first appears to be the Sparticles' enemy, but later joins their side.
+Also featured is Callum, a tough streetwise young teen, who appears to be the Sparticles' enemy at first, but later joins their side.
 When a girl living at The Sparticle Project interferes with the machine, Reese and Muna, another child with special powers trapped between dimensions, step in to try and fix the problem, but Kat chooses Reese over the adults and shuts down the machine permanently.
 Before she disappears, Doomsday Dora tells the Questers to travel to the Quantum Nexus and gives them a mysterious key.